autonomys/spartan-farmer/README.md

 cargo +nightly install spartan-farmer
 ```

-NOTE: Above command requires nightly compiler for now, make sure to install it if ou don't have one yet:
+NOTE: Above command requires nightly compiler for now, make sure to install it if you don't have one yet:
 ```
 rustup toolchain install nightly
 ```